 Back in the days when newsletters first hit the Internet, they were usually published in text format because many email clients did not support HTML email just yet.
-One of the problems many004_15 publishers faced was long URL's being split in half and not being clickable to the reader.
+One of the problems many publishers faced was long URL's being split in half and not being clickable to the reader.
 To solve this problem, shortening services started to spring up that would take a long URL and cut it down to a reasonable size.

 With the popularity of Twitter and the confines of 140 characters, URL (link) shortening services are in high demand once again.
 When you have such a small amount of space to work with, no one wants a long URL cutting into thatprecious real estate.